 Second, a consensus algorithm is used to agree on the one valid block that will be appended to the chain.

 Each node is interconnected with other nodes and together they form the blockchain network.
 A node contributes to different tasks, e.g., validating transactions or maintaining the state of the blockchain network.
 Nodes communicate with each other and use a consensus mechanism to ensure the consistency of the blockchain.
-This helps to prevent any single point of failure or manipulation of the data.
-As more nodes join the network, the blockchain network’s size grows, making it harder for an attacker to alter the data.
+This helps prevent any single point of failure or manipulation of the data.
+As more nodes join the network, its size grows, making it harder for an attacker to alter the data.
 Different types of nodes can exist depending on the specific architecture of the blockchain network.
-Overall, the interconnected nature of nodes in a blockchain network is essential for maintaining the desired properties of the blockchain.
+Overall, the interconnected nature of nodes is essential for maintaining the desired properties of the blockchain.

 Common consensus algorithms rely on the proof of work or the proof of stake mechanism, but other consensus mechanisms also exist.
 The proof of work mechanism implies that the new block includes the solution of a resource-intensive mathematical puzzle, while the proof of stake mechanism implies that the node that generates the next block is chosen via various combinations of random selection and token of implication in the blockchain (like for example account balance or account age).
 For example, the Bitcoin blockchain uses a proof of work mechanism through a mathematical puzzle that many nodes try to solve in parallel, while Ethereum uses a proof of stake mechanism.